tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 PostgreSQL/操作指南/只读实例/创建只读实例_intl_en.md

 TencentDB for PostgreSQL allows you to create one or more read-only replicas, which is suitable for read/write separation and one-primary-multiple-secondary application scenarios and capable of greatly enhancing the read load capacity of your databases.

 Unified read/write separation addresses (i.e., read and write requests are separated automatically) are not supported currently.
-Read-only replicas need to be accessed with separate IPs and ports, but you can balance the load of read-only replicas by adding them to a read-only replica group (RO group).
+You can access read-only replicas with separate IPs and ports, or add them to a read-only replica group (RO group) to balance their loads.

 >?For more information on read-only replica fees, please see [Pricing](https://intl.cloud.tencent.com/document/product/409/4993).
 Currently, read-only replicas do not support monthly subscription.